paul-thebaud/phpunit-generator/README.md

 $ php ./vendor/bin/phpunitgen --dir source/dir target/dir
 ```

-Use PhpUnitGen with default configuration:
+Use PhpUnitGen with default configuration on a file or on a directory:

 ```bash
 $ php ./vendor/bin/phpunitgen --default --file source/file.php target/file.php
 $ php ./vendor/bin/phpunitgen --default --dir source/dir target/dir
 ```

+__Note__: When parsing a directory, PhpUnitGen will also parse sub-directories.

-PhpUnitGen can also be used online on [this website](https://phpunitgen.heroku.com)
+PhpUnitGen can also be used online on [this website](https://phpunitgen.io)

-## Testing
+## Running tests

 ```bash
 $ composer test